CVilares/ci-python/README.md

 7- Click "Save", then WAIT for it to be deployed.
 8- Your URL will be displayed above "Source

+To deploy the website to Heroku, follow these steps:

+1- Create or log in to your Heroku account.
+2-Create a new app on Heroku with a unique name.
+3-Set the buildpacks for the app in the correct order.
+In this case, set the buildpacks to Python and NodeJS.
+4-Connect your app to the GitHub repository that contains your website's code.
+5-Config variable for PORT with a value of 8000.
+6-In the deployment tab of your Heroku app, you have the option to choose between automatic deployment or manual deployment.
+If you select automatic deployment, the app will automatically update with each new push to the repository.
+7-If you prefer manual deployment, you can choose that option and manually trigger the deployment whenever you want, typically after making certain changes to the code.
 - - -

 ### Responsiveness